 Be prepared for the best morning meal of your life with fresh croissants made by the overnight croissant team (they come in at 11pm to make them fresh for the early bird crowd), house made jams and jellies concocted with the onsite farm fresh ingredients, and flights of freshly squeezed exotic juices.

 This is no ordinary scrambled eggs and coffee.
 Follow my lead and order the miniature of classics and get the most adorable little trio of scrambled eggs with smoked salmon and dill, a teeny tiny oatmeal soufflé with local maple syrup and rum raisins, and the sweetest little skillet of quail egg benedict you’ve ever tasted.

-Work off that oatmeal soufflé by wandering the perimeter trail down to the field of dreams, a self explanatory place where baby goats frolic, llamas greet you with rough tongue kisses, and an enviable garden awaits.
+Work off that oatmeal soufflé by wandering the perimeter trail down to the field of dreams where baby goats frolic, llamas greet you with rough tongue kisses, and an enviable garden awaits.

 LEAVE WITH A HEART FULL OF MEMORIES

 It’s impossible to leave here without dreams of returning.
 It will be a rough return to the ‘real world’, the place where cell phone service and conference calls exist.
 There will be an adjustment period, a time where you feel like you were awoken prematurely from a most peaceful sleep.

 Then suddenly, as if Brigadoon had faded in front of your eyes, your visit here will be a cloud-like memory, an existence only in your mind (and iPhone, I suppose).
 The memory of Chef’s Mauviel clad kitchen tour, the dish dubbed tin of sin (royal osetra cavier, sweet crab and cucumber rillette…), the soft scent of daisies in the garden will all start to fade until you reach for them, almost desperately, clutching at the wisps and straws of memories swirling in your mind.